Last Updated on January 31, 2019

 - In addition Napa cabbage is rich in potassium, calcium, magnesium and iron.
 These are all important minerals for the regeneration of bones and muscles but also for the transportation of oxygen in the blood.(2)

-With all these benefits in mind, is it then a wonder that many nutrition and health experts recommend eating at least one portion of cruciferous vegetables per day?
+Is it then a wonder that many nutrition and health experts recommend eating at least one portion of cruciferous vegetables per day?
 No problem with this yummy Chinese salad creation.